mrb0nj/nerdfury.github.io/_posts/2017-09-25-aspnet-quick-easy-security-fixes.md

 </configuration>
 ```

-Of course there are other thing to do to ensure a web application is not vulnerable to malicious users, but this is the basic _configuration_ fixes that every project needs.
+Of course there are other things to do to ensure a web application is not vulnerable to malicious users, but this is the basic _configuration_ fixes that every project needs.